webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 ## Application Server Contact Information

-If the application server wishes to provide the JWT can include an "iss" (Issuer) claim.
-The "iss" claim MAY include a contact URI for the application server; either a "mailto:" (email) [RFC6068] or an "https:" [RFC2818] SHOULD be provided.
+If the application server wishes to provide the JWT MAY include an "sub" (Subject) claim.
+The "sub" claim SHOULD include a contact URI for the application server as either a "mailto:" (email) [RFC6068] or an "https:" [RFC2818] URI.

 ## Example